alexeden/rpi-led-matrix/README.md

 }
 ```

-- Locally, you can now run `npm run sync-changes`, and any changes made to files inside `/src` will automatically be uploaded to your Pi.
+**Locally**, you can now run `npm run sync-changes`, and any changes made to files inside `/src` or `/examples` will automatically be uploaded to your Pi.

-- From the Pi, you can run `npm run build-changes`, and any changes pushed to `/src` will automatically be rebuilt.
+**From the Pi**, you can run `npm run build-changes`, and any changes pushed from your local machine will automatically be rebuilt.
 You can run additional scripts (test scripts, etc) by appending the shell commands to the `exec` property inside `nodemon.build.json`.